 Sequence Breaking: In the fourth "episode" of the first game, It's possible to run across the torpedoes without deactivating them, which allows you to skip the first "mission" of the area and go right to the chapter end boss.

 To go in-depth, Alastor himself.
-Not only does he possess the attacks (Stinger, Air Raid, Round Trip, Vortex, etc.) and purple lightning powers of his sword namesake, but when fought in Dante's story, Alastor reveals that he's the spirit of the sword and fumes that Dante didn't take him along during Devil May Cry 2.
+Not only does he possess the attacks (Stinger, Air Raid, Round Trip, Vortex, etc.) and purple lightning powers of his sword namesake, but when fought in Dante's story, Alastor reveals that he's the spirit of the sword and fumes that Dante didn't take him along during Devil May Cry 2 (not that anybody, let alone Dante, wants to remember that game).
 Alastor also possesses a version of Joe's Red Hot Kick called Ultraviolet Kick; this is a nod to the Leitmotif of Nelo Angelo in DMC1, "Ultraviolet."
 In 2, his Superpowered Evil Side (Underworld Emperor Alastor) physically resembles Dante's Alastor Devil Trigger and speaks the same line to Joe ("I am Alastor.
 The weak shall give their heart and swear their eternal loyalty to me") that he said to Dante before impaling him (Joe is much luckier, due to his VFX powers).

 Some standout and somewhat obscure to US players examples: Joe's visor going down during boss battles and the overall design of his costume are homages to the 1977 tokuKaiketsu Zubat, and Joe's scarf is a homage to the Kamen Rider series.